 Keep in mind, though, that there are restrictions on what can be sold.
 On the item listing page, you will be able to review information about restrictions.
 You can also review restricted items here.

 Ebay’s seller protection is extensive.
 They have policies and procedures in place to protect you in the following situations:

 - When buyers are abusive, they will remove unfavorable feedback.
 They will also take action against the buyer to discourage further abuse.

 - In uncontrollable circumstances, eBay will remove bad or neutral feedback.
-This protection applied when you shipped an item on time, but it got to the buyer late.
+This protection applies when you ship an item on time but it gets to the buyer late.

 - If you’re top-rated and a buyer submits a fraudulent claim stating that an item was not as described, you are protected from negative feedback and costs associated with return shipping.

 These are only a few of the protections offered by eBay to sellers.
 If you want to know more, read here about eBay seller protections.